hpitino11/apexMitigation/README.md

-# 🚧 Apex Mitigation — Website
+# 🚧 Apex Mitigation Website

 Production website built for **Apex Mitigation**, a Florida-based water damage mitigation and restoration company.
-Developed as a freelance, full-stack solution focused on performance, clarity, and real-world business needs.
+Developed a full-stack solution focused on information and quotes for water mitigation services.

 ---